 Lawyers Leading PFAS Litigation Nationwide Announce Significant Progress Toward Implementing Largest Drinking Water Settlements in History

 CINCINNATI, Aug.
-24, 2023 /PRNewswire/ -- A coalition of law firms that have been working together for over a decade to lead litigation and secure settlements on behalf of those harmed by PFAS chemical contamination today announced two significant developments in the implementation of their new settlements with 3M and DuPont-related companies that will provide benefits up to $13.6 billion for public water providers across the country.
+29, 2023 /PRNewswire/ -- A coalition of law firms that have been working together for over a decade to lead litigation and secure settlements on behalf of those harmed by PFAS chemical contamination are pleased to announce several significant developments in the implementation of their new settlements with 3M and DuPont-related companies that will provide benefits up to $13.6 billion for public water providers across the country.

-On August 22, 2023, the federal court in South Carolina overseeing the ongoing nationwide litigation over damage caused by PFAS in aqueous film-forming foam (AFFF) granted preliminary approval of the settlement with DuPont and its related companies.
+On August 29, 2023, the federal court in South Carolina overseeing the ongoing nationwide litigation over damage caused by PFAS in aqueous film-forming foam (AFFF) granted preliminary approval of the settlement with 3M, valued at up to $12.5 billion.
+This follows the Court's similar preliminary approval of the settlement with DuPont and its related companies on August 22, 2023, valued at an additional $1.185 billion.
+Together, these settlements represent the largest drinking water settlements in US history.

-The second positive development in the PFAS case is the August 23, 2023 publication of a website for the DuPont and 3M settlements.
-Available at www.PFASWaterProviderSettlement.com the site provides additional information as to estimated ranges of potential recoveries by individual public water providers under both of the proposed settlements.
+On August 23, 2023, a new website for the DuPont and 3M settlements was published, available at www.PFASWaterProviderSettlement.com.
+The site provides additional information as to estimated ranges of potential recoveries by individual public water providers under both of the proposed settlements.

-Rob Bilott, a coalition lawyer and partner with the law firm of Taft Stettinius & Hollister, has been working on these PFAS issues for more than two decades when he brought the first PFAS case in 1999.
-He continues his role in the case as a member of the Court-appointed Advisory Counsel to the Plaintiffs' Executive Committee in the AFFF litigation.
+One of the coalition's lawyers, Rob Bilott, a partner with the law firm of Taft Stettinius & Hollister, has been working on these PFAS issues for more than two decades when he brought the first PFAS case in the country in 1999.
+He continues his service through his current role in the case as the Court-appointed Advisory Counsel to the Plaintiffs' Executive Committee in the AFFF litigation.
 Bilott also serves as Class Counsel in a case brought by an Ohio firefighter on behalf of millions of Americans seeking medical monitoring and testing as a result of PFAS contamination in their blood.

 Bilott noted that, "these new proposed settlements for public water providers in the AFFF litigation represent not only historic amounts of potential recoveries for victims of PFAS contamination, but also reflect the decades of work our team has undertaken to make sure the information these companies had – but withheld – as to the threat these 'forever chemicals' pose to human health and the environment is finally revealed to the public, and that the proper parties are held financially responsible for the enormous damage caused."